NiccoloAbate/ChucKPluginHost/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (if applicable).
+This project is licensed under the MIT License.
 JUCE is used under its own licensing terms.